CivicDataLab/opub-2/README.md

 - ♿ Accessible: The platform is screen-reader friendly and keyboard accessible.
 - 👩‍💻 Developer friendly: built with NextJS, CSS-in-JS, and REST API to make the developer experience a treat.
-- 🚀 Styled-components: CSS-in-JS to get styling on steroids with fantastic developer experience.
+- 🚀 StitchesJs: CSS-in-JS to get styling on steroids with fantastic developer experience.
 - 📋 Typescript: Developed using typescript to improve development experience by catching errors and providing fixes.
 - 🧱 Extensible: quickly extend and develop/import your own React components
-- 📝 Well documented: complete set of documentation plus the documentation of NextJS and CKAN
+- 📝 Well documented: complete set of documentation plus the documentation of NextJS

 ## Getting Started